BadCombs/netsec-krack-25/test-emulation/README.md

 ```

 ### NOTE!
 When restarting the Test script remove the created Virtual Interface.
-For example, if its name is `monwlan0`, the execute:
+For example, if its name is `monwlan0`, then execute:
 ```bash
 sudo iw dev monwlan0 del
 ```

-## Deinitialise the Network Emulation
+## De-initialise the Network Emulation
 ```bash
 sudo ./clear.sh
 ```